Documentation · Reference

 - PMH: similar episodes, arrhythmias, epilepsy, etc.

-- Orthostatic vital signs, cardiology and neurology examination
+- Orthostatic vital signs, cardiology, and neurology examination

-- CBC RFT with electrolytes including RBS Hstroponin
+- CBC RFT with electrolytes, including RBS

-- +/- holter monitor, EEG, neuro-imaging, Echocardiogram, etc.
+- +/- Holter monitor, EEG, neuro-imaging, Echocardiogram, etc.

 - Consult: if seen by neurology or cardiology

-I. GI bleed
+GI bleed

 - History: hematemesis, PR bleed, melena, symptoms of anemia, etc.